jakewalter/earthquake_location/hypoinverse.md

-# Hands-On Lesson: Earthquake Location with HypoInverse
+# Earthquake Location with HypoInverse

 ## Overview